juolrabi/gfd/README.md

 The code in this repository is free software and licensed under the GNU General Public License version 3.

+The programs are developed and run with Linux (Ubuntu).
+To build and run the code you need to install following packages:
+- sudo apt install make
+- sudo apt install g++
+- sudo apt install libopenmpi-dev

+The program samples can be built and run with following commands:
+- make: to build
+- make run: to build and run
+- make mpirun N: to run with N cores using MPI parallelization (not working with all samples)
+- make clean: to clean build

 Author of this project is Jukka Räbinä, who currently works in the
 - Faculty of Information Technology at the University of Jyväskylä.